Brian Anderson Player Props: Brewers vs. Pirates

 Brian Anderson At The Plate

-- Anderson has picked up a hit in 38 of 65 games this year, with multiple hits 11 times.
+- Anderson has picked up a hit in 57.6% of his 66 games this year, with at least two hits in 16.7% of those games.

-- Anderson has driven in a run in 20 games this season (30.8%), including eight games with more than one RBI (12.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has had an RBI in 21 games this season (31.8%), including eight multi-RBI outings (12.1%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 38.5% of his games this year, with two or more runs scored in 7.7%.
+- In 25 of 66 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.